Charlie Kirk Assassination Aftermath

 countries not this country use social media as everything.

-And I think I know what happened in that this was the excuse, but I'll bet you anything, it's a lack of economic opportunity for young people.
+i'll bet anything you you just summarize it i don't even know what happened and i think i know what happened and that this was the excuse but I'll bet you anything, it's a lack of economic opportunity for young people.

 That was the kindling and them taking away their social media was the spark.